Libensemble/libensemble/docs/FAQ.rst

 **How can I perform parallel debugging on libEnsemble, or debug specific processes?**

+This is most easily addressed when running with MPI.
 Try the following: ``mpiexec -np [num processes] xterm -e 'python [calling script].py'``

 This will launch an xterm terminal window specific to each process.
 Mac users will